 5 Easy Ways to Identify between Petrol Cars and Diesel Cars

 When you rent a car, you might not be told what kind of fuel it consumes.
 But, you have to get it right when filling the tank because putting petrol into a diesel car or vice versa can cause major engine damage.
-You surely don’t want that because it will cause you paying a huge amount of compensation money since it is not covered by the rental agreement.
+You surely don’t want that because it will cause you to pay a huge amount of compensation money since it is not covered by the rental agreement.
 Is there any easy way to identify between petrol cars and diesel cars?
 Yes!
 Actually, there are several ways to tell and some of them require just looking into the right places.

-5 Ways to Identify between Petrol Cars and Diesel Cars
+5 Ways to Identify Between Petrol Cars and Diesel Cars

-Find the Clue in the Model Name
+3. Find the clue in the model name

 It’s a very easy way to identify between petrol cars and diesel cars.
 The automobiles with a diesel engine are likely to have the letter ‘D’ in the model name.
 For example, BMW 745d or Lexus IS 220d.
 Here the ‘D’ indicates that these cars have a diesel engine.